 7.3 Notification of Placement

-The Commissioning Team must ensure that the relevant finance officer of the placement is notified of the placement within one working day (so that the appropriate arrangements to pay the provider are in place) and update the child's electronic records.
+The Commissioning Team must ensure that the relevant finance officer of the placement is notified of the placement within 1 working day (so that the appropriate arrangements to pay the provider are in place) and update the child's electronic records.

 The social worker must also ensure that notification of the placement is sent to the Independent Reviewing Officer, the health clinical commissioning group (CCG) and education services (including the Virtual Head), the child's GP and Children's Services for the area where the child is placed.